Dshubhambadola/stockApp/README.md

 # stockApp
-A small app to keep a check on your stocks.
+A small app to keep a check on your stockss.